Language selection

 Salary and benefits

-• paid training and extra duty pay for overtime, evening and statutory holiday shifts
+• paid training and extra duty pay for overtime, evening, weekend and statutory holiday shifts

-• full-time and part-time opportunities across Canada, including the possibility to transfer between any of our 18 Operational Communications Centres, which includes unique locations such as Nunavut, the Northwest Territories, and Yukon
+• full-time and part-time opportunities across Canada, including the possibility of transfer between 18 Operational Communications Centres, including unique locations such as Nunavut, the Northwest Territories, and Yukon

 • medical, dental and family health plans